Particular/docs.particular.net/samples/username-header/sample.md

 ## Manipulating the incoming Thread.CurrentPrincipal

-WARNING: This approach is only supported in Version 4 and lower.
-For Version 5 and higher use the above approach.
+WARNING: This approach is only supported in Version 4 and below.
+For Version 5 and above use the above approach.

 This approach uses the "Principal Manipulation" API that exists in both Versions 3 and 4.